-The above variation to assumptions in relation to the recovery plan can only be applied for those employers which the Administering Authority deems to be of sufficiently high financial covenant to support the anticipation of investment returns, based on the current investment strategy, over the entire duration of the recovery period.
+As indicated above, this variation to the assumptions in relation to the recovery plan can only be applied for those employers which the Administering Authority deems to be of sufficiently high financial covenant to support the anticipation of increased gilt yields over the entire duration of the recovery period.
 No such variation in the assumptions will apply in any case to any employer which does not have a funding deficit at the valuation (and therefore for which no recovery plan is applicable).
-Where a funding deficit exists the additional return over and above that built into the funding target assumptions will be limited so that the funding target contribution rate emerging from the 2010 valuation will be no less than either the current level of contributions payable by the employer or the Future Service Rate (if higher).
+Where a funding deficit exists the impact of the anticipated increases in gilt yields will be limited so that the total employer contributions emerging from the valuation will be no less the 2014/15 levels that would have been payable under the previous funding plan unless agreed with the Administering Authority.